Belyashik2K/NeuroAI-v2/README.md

 # > English
 ## Attention!
-**_This project does not have and will not have any cryptocurrencies.
+1. **_This project does not have and will not have any cryptocurrencies.
 Everything that exists on the internet are scam tokens.
 Don't fall for scammers._**
+2. _**The FutureForge API is currently unavailable, do not change the parameter in the file.env at startup!**_
 ## About the Bot
 The **updated** version of [NeuroAI](https://t.me/NeuroAIchannel) bot, which has **finally** lost its chance of existence after July 31, 2023.
 It operates based on the **free** [FutureForge API](https://api.futureforge.dev/docs#/) and [VisionCraft API](https://api.visioncraft.top/docs), so it is distributed **completely free** and has **no commercial purposes**.